tswim/google-takeout-hvac/README.md

 # Takeout
-Parse HVAC runtime from Nest takeout data
+Parse HVAC runtime from Google Nest Takeout data,   visualize the runtime and starts of each HVAC system